Shopify speed optimization... You're probably wondering about how to speed up your Shopify store, right? Well, no worries!

 If you don't know what AMP means or what it does, I suggest watching the video below.

 If you're interested in using AMP for your Shopify store, then I have some great Shopify apps for you that you can use:

 Go check them out and see which one fits your needs and budget the best.

-But… before you get all excited, there are drawbacks with using AMP on a website.
+But... before you get all excited, there are some drawbacks to using AMP on a website.

 That's why some people are against it.

 If you want to know if using AMP is the right choice for your store, I suggest reading some articles like these:

 - Why AMP is bad for your site and for the Web by Dan Buben (on Medium)